-^{9 &}quot;Directional" interconnector means the direction to which IRSR is allocated in a specific half hour.
+8 "Directional" interconnector means the direction to which IRSR is allocated in a specific half hour.
 This is determined from the net flow direction of energy across the regional boundary measured over a half hour.

-^{10 &}quot;Notional" interconnector means the total cross boundary energy transfer, which may physically occur across a number of lines.
+9 "Notional" interconnector means the total cross boundary energy transfer, which may physically occur across a number of lines.

 - The purchase price is fully paid on the fourteenth business day.
-Proceeds are distributed to the importing TNSP on the same day, otherwise settlement aligns with normal energy settlement: i.e., four-weekly in arrears - Each unit receives its share of the IRSR distribution.
-The calculation is described in Section 5 of the auction guide11. - IRSR distributions are floored at zero.
+Proceeds are distributed to the importing TNSP on the same day, otherwise settlement aligns with normal energy settlement: i.e., 20 business days after the end of that settlement week. - Each unit receives its share of the IRSR distribution.
+The calculation is described in Section 5 of the auction guide10. - IRSR distributions are floored at zero.
 If negative IRSRs accumulate on a directional interconnector across a trading interval, they are recovered from the importing TNSP which in turn recovers these costs from its customers. - The holder's first distributions are debited for auction fees until they are cleared.
 These cover AEMO's SRA administrative costs. - At the end of the quarter, if total payments for a unit are less than \$10, a make-up payment is made to provide this minimum return.